-‘Four Score and More’ is a social initiative providing high-quality resources for the teaching and learning of music, particularly music theory.
+‘Four Score and More’ is a social initiative founded in 2018 to provide high-quality resources for the teaching and learning of music, particularly music theory.
 We have three primary goals, to:

 Assist teachers and students by providing extensive exercise materials, allowing them to focus not on creating the resources, but how best to use and adapt them for their own purposes.